 What are Medigap Plans?

-What is the Difference Between Different Types of Medicare Supplement Plans?
+What is the Difference Between Medicare Supplement & Medicare Advantage?

-If you have been shopping around for supplemental insurance, you might have noticed that you have two choices.
-Your options are Medicare Advantage and Medicare Supplement, and you could be unsure of which is your best choice.
-Therefore, it’s important to learn a little more about the differences between the two.
+If you’re looking for supplemental insurance, you may have gathered that you have two choices: Medicare Advantage and Medicare Supplement.
+However, you might not be sure which is the best choice for you, so learning more about the differences between the two plans is essential.

-- Medicare Supplement Insurance – With a Medicare supplement plan, you still maintain your original Medicare plan.
-However, you will have additional insurance coverage, which will cover extra deductibles, copayments and other medical expenses.
-For example, Medicare might cover 80% of the costs, and your supplemental insurance plan might cover the 20% that you would otherwise have to pay.
+With a Medicare Supplement plan, you still maintain your original Medicare plan.
+However, you will have additional insurance coverage that covers extra deductibles, copayments, and other medical expenses.
+For example, Medicare might cover 80% of the costs, and your supplemental insurance plan might cover the 20% you would otherwise have to pay.

 When you choose a Medicare Advantage plan, you transition completely to private insurance.
-Although your private insurance company will still cover all of the ordinary things that Medicare covers, but it covers additional costs as well.
-This is very similar to having original Medicare and an additional supplemental plan, but there are some key benefits to a Medicare Advantage plan that may include vision coverage, dental coverage, or even discounts on gym memberships.
+Although your private insurance company will still cover all of the ordinary things that Medicare covers, it also covers additional costs.
+This is similar to having original Medicare and an additional supplemental plan, but there are some key benefits to a Medicare Advantage plan that may include vision coverage, dental coverage, or even discounts on gym memberships.

 Which Option is a Better Choice?